Rotorcraft Loss of Lubrication

 loss of lubrication testing requirements.

-normally is a precursor to an updating of a
+are normally a precursor to an updating of

 The Army's FY 2015 plans for Engine and Drive